OpenElements/hedera-enterprise/README.md

 This project provides Java modules to integrate [Hedera network](https://hedera.com) smoothless in a Spring Boot or Microprofile (like Quarkus) application.
 This module is based on the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java).

-> [!WARNING]
-> This project has just been started and is not yet ready for production use.

 ## Spring Boot support

 To use this module, you need to add the following dependency to your project: